Firmware Upgrade importance, best practices and OTA methods

 OTA Firmware Upgrade

-It involves OEM or product owner pushing the update to cloud and edge devices downloading the firmware update over a network connection (Wi-Fi, Bluetooth, cellular) and then applying the update with no or minimal downtime.
-Today most of the devices have network connectivity and this approach is followed.
+Firmware over-the-air (FOTA) updates for smart gadgets involve the OEM or product owner pushing the update to the cloud, and edge devices downloading the firmware update over a network connection (Wi-Fi, Bluetooth, cellular) before applying the update with no or minimal downtime.
+Firmware over-the-air (FOTA) updates for smart gadgets require attention to firmware update security to prevent unauthorized code injection during the OTA transfer.
+Today most devices have network connectivity and this approach is widely followed.
+Firmware update standards such as SWUpdate, RAUC, and Mender provide open frameworks for implementing FOTA.
+Cloud consulting services help teams architect scalable firmware update solutions for fleets of IoT devices.

 Firmware can be updated using removable storage media.
 The new firmware is placed on a USB drive or an SD card, which is then inserted into the device.
 The application reads the update from the storage media and upgrades the system on the next boot.
-For example, Nikon Z9 Mirrorless Camera follows SD card approach where user copy the upgrade file to SD card and initiate the upgrade from UI screen.
+For example, Nikon Z9 Mirrorless Camera follows an SD card approach where the user copies the upgrade file to SD card and initiates the upgrade from the UI screen.

 Local Firmware Upgrade